yamcs/yamcs/docs/server-manual/security/authmodules/ldap.rst

 It first searches for the distinguished name that matches a submitted username, and then attempts a bind using the submitted password.

-This module can also be chained to the :doc:`kerberos` or :doc:`spnego` modules in order to add user attributes to a user that logged in via Kerberos or Kerberos SPNEGO.
+This module can also be chained to the :doc:`kerberos` or :doc:`spnego` modules in order to add user attributes and roles to a user that logged in via Kerberos or Kerberos SPNEGO.

 Class Name
 ----------